edgedb/edgedb/docs/stdlib/json.rst

     Produces a JSON value comprising a portion of the existing JSON value.

-    This results in :eql:type:`json`.
-Arrays and strings of JSON can be sliced in the same manner as an :eql:type:`array`, producing a JSON type:
+    Arrays and strings of JSON can be sliced in the same manner as an :eql:type:`array`, producing a :eql:type:`json` value:

     .. code-block:: edgeql-repl